TechBridgeWorld/SABTSoftware/README.md

 There are four different boards that compose the SABT - the Main Control Unit and one of three User Interface boards.
 The Main Control Unit is used in conjunction with one of the other three boards to make an interface suitable for the user's skill level.
 ### Main Control Unit (MCU)
+This folder contains all of the code for the control unit which does all of the processing for the boards and contains the modes.
+Open SABT\_MainUnit.aps in AVR Studio 4.
 The MCU handles the following:
 - Provides connection (via USB cable) to a PC for debugging purposes / mode selection